annabellekiefer/uhi_analysis_klagenfurt/README.md

-# UHI Analysis – Klagenfurt
-## Biophysical Parameters for Urban Heat Island Analysis
+#  Biophysical Parameters for Urban Heat Island Analysis

-### A Comparison of Satellite-Derived LST and Spectral Indices with High-Resolution Thermal Data in Klagenfurt
+## A Comparison of Satellite-Derived LST and Spectral Indices with High-Resolution Thermal Data in Klagenfurt
 ### Analysis & Modelling

 This repository contains the **R project**, **R scripts**, and **resulting visualizations** (JPEG format) from the *Urban Heat Island (UHI) analysis for Klagenfurt*.